 ECUMENICAL CONSULTATION ON PROTOCOLS FOR WORSHIP, FELLOWSHIP, AND SACRAMENTS

-The Center for Congregational Song published a post that highlights the section specifically pertaining to music-making.
+The Center for Congregational Song published a post in June 2020 that highlights the section specifically pertaining to music-making.

 FACT-BASED UPDATES ON COVID-19

 Providing factual updates to your members and friends can help save lives.
 Please make sure you do your part to fact-check any articles or sources you share about the pandemic.
 These two sites are some of the most trustworthy and fact-based places available.

 Free downloadable collection of hymns and songs designed for singing in times of crisis.
 Provided by The Hymn Society.

 Hymnary.org’s “most popular hymns” list is a great place to find hymns and songs that have seen the saints of the past through many difficult times.